KevNguyen62/Unity-2D-Platformer/README.md

 # CMPE-195-2D-Platformer

 Getting Started:
-To start, download the latest version of Unity Hub from the link below. https://unity3d.com/get-unity/download
+1.To start, download the latest version of Unity Hub from the link below. https://unity3d.com/get-unity/download

-When installing Unity Hub, be sure to install the offical release of Unity 2019.4.19f1
+2. Open Unity Hub after installation.
+3. Click on Installs and press Add
+4. Select Unity 2020.3.6f1 and press download

 Installation:
 1. Clone the repo